 Amazon Fire TV Stick 4K

 It's actually pretty hard to find something bad to say about the Amazon Fire TV Stick 4K.
 It's got all the specs you want to see — 4K resolution, HDR10, Dolby Atmos and Dolby Vision.
 It has access to nearly every streaming service you could want, and the vast Amazon App Store.
-All that's missing is native support for YouTube and YouTube TV.
+(And, yes, it has YouTube and YouTube TV.)

 The best Fire TV device you can buy

 Release year: 2018 | Form factor: Stick | Processor: Quad core @ 1.6 GHz | Storage: 8 gigabytes | HDR: Dolby Vision, HDR10, HDR10+, HLG | Audio: Dolby Atmos, Dolby Digital, Dolby Digital Plus | Networking: 802.11ac wifi, Ethernet with dongle | Alexa control: Via voice remote